algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-create a list of wines with the quantities (default 0 otherwise value entered) (to have the index of each wine, we will use MAX_WINES = number of wines)
+Create a list of wines with the quantities (default 0 otherwise value entered) (to have the index of each wine, we will use MAX_WINES = number of wines)

 ```cs
 public float Quantity { get; set; }